You’re trying to save money. You want to stretch your dollar and make the most out of the money you already have. Trust us, we get it.

 Now, I know what you’re thinking: why would I buy myself a Walmart gift card when I could just go to Walmart and, you know, use my credit card?
 Simple.
 Buying gift cards can save you money.
 A lot of money.

 It’s Sunday afternoon and every person in town is at Costco buying massive packs of paper towels and giant bags of chips.
 You’re navigating your overflowing shopping cart through the overcrowded aisles and eating the samples you don’t have to wait in line for along the way.

 Somewhere between the produce and the pajamas you see a small stand full of cardboard cutouts.
 These are money-saving gift cards.

 Hmm, get $100 to your favorite restaurant for $80, get 20% off your next trip to the movies, or even a spa day at 30% off.
 You were planning on going to the movies next week anyway.
 And you sure do like the Dijon salmon at that restaurant.
 But $100 seems like a lot…then again, you do have $60 worth of paper towels in your cart.

 Maybe buying that gift card isn’t such a bad idea after all.
 Maybe it’s just the ticket to treat yourself and save money.

-Money saving gift cards are a relatively new concept in North America—though Costco has had them for years, but not marketed them as “gift cards”—that’s a win for merchants and consumers.
+Money-saving gift cards are a relatively new concept in North America—through Costco has had them for years, but has not marketed them as “gift cards”—that’s a win for merchants and consumers.
 Places like Costco buy gift cards in bulk at a lower rate.
 They then sell those gift cards to consumers.
 You save money and the merchant guarantees a sale and gets money in their pocket.
-And since gift cards really sell themselves, Costco doesn’t have to do anything more than give them some floor space.
+It’s a beautiful thing!

 Budgeting with gift cards